Spectral shift via "lateral" perturbation: Morse indices and Schur complements

-assuming the relevant indices of $H$ and $A$ are finite. \item Part~(\ref{item:Haysworth_double}) of the theorem shows that the spectral shift between the operators $A$ and $D$ is the same as between their Schur complements.
+assuming the relevant indices of $H$ and $A$ are finite.
+This is used, in particular, to prove part~\eqref{item:Haysworth_double} of the theorem. \item Part~(\ref{item:Haysworth_double}) of the theorem shows that the spectral shift between the operators $A$ and $D$ is the same as between their Schur complements.
 In particular, if indices of $A$ and $D$ coincide, then those of $M/A$ and $M/D$ also do. \item According the Definition~\ref{def:inertia}, we need 0 to be away from the essential spectrum of the corresponding operator in order to have the indices $i_0$ and $i_-$ well-defined.
 In particular, $i_0$ will be finite.
-But we need not assume finiteness of $i_-$ in order to use \eqref{eq:Haynsworth0} or \eqref{E:HaynsworthA0}. \item Equations~\eqref{eq:Haynsworth-} and \eqref{eq:Haynsworth0} are known in the matrix case as the ``Haynsworth formula'', usually formulated under the condition of invertibility of $D$.
-Extended version using various flavors of generalized matrix inverses are also known, see e.g.\ \cite{CarHayMar_siamjam74,HanFuj_laa85,Mad_laa88,Jon+_laa87,Tia_laa10} and \cite[Thm~A.1]{BerCanCoxMar_prep20}.
-To the best of our knowledge, the present version might be the first one for unbounded operators with not necessarily invertible $D$ (however, several similar results are contained in \cite{Tretter_block}).
-Extending Definition~\ref{D:Schur}, we will call the operator $A - B D^{+} B^*$ the \term{Schur complement} $M/D$ of $D$ in $M$. \item Condition (\ref{E:B<D}) implies the inclusion $\Ker D\subset \Ker B$.
-In finite dimension, they are equivalent. \end{enumerate} \end{remark}
+But we need not assume finiteness of $i_-$ in order to use \eqref{eq:Haynsworth0} or \eqref{E:HaynsworthA0}. \end{enumerate} \end{remark}

 Our proof of Theorem~\ref{thm:BirmanSchwinger} mostly adheres to the existing proofs for matrices, except for the use of Lemma~\ref{L:subspaceindex} instead of the original definition of the indices.
 We prove the following auxiliary statement first.